-The New York Times (NYT), based in Manhattan, is a prominent newspaper covering domestic, national, and international news, as well as opinion and reviews.
-It is considered a newspaper of record in the United States.
-As of August 2025, the NYT boasts 11.88 million total subscribers, including 11.3 million online and 580,000 print subscribers, making it the most subscribed newspaper in the country.
-The New York Times is published by the New York Times Company, which has been led by the Ochs-Sulzberger family since 1896.
-A. G. Sulzberger is the current chairman and publisher.
+The New York Times (NYT), based in Manhattan, is a prominent newspaper covering a wide range of domestic, national, and international news, along with opinion pieces and reviews.
+As one of the longest-running newspapers in the US, it's considered a newspaper of record.
+As of August 2025, it boasts 11.88 million subscribers, including 11.3 million online subscribers, making it the leading newspaper in the US by a significant margin.
+The New York Times is published by the New York Times Company, which has been led by the Ochs-Sulzberger family since 1896; its current chairman and publisher is A. G. Sulzberger.
 The newspaper's headquarters are located in The New York Times Building in Midtown Manhattan.

-In 1900, The New York Times's editorial board was opposed to women's suffrage.
+In 1900, The New York Times's editorial board opposed women's suffrage.

-In 1905, The New York Times opened Times Tower, marking a period of expansion for the newspaper.
+In 1905, The New York Times opened Times Tower, which signified an expansion for the company.

-In 1907, The New York Times archives its articles in a basement annex beneath its building known as "the morgue", a venture started by managing editor Carr Van Anda.
+The New York Times archives its articles in a basement annex beneath its building known as "the morgue", a venture started by managing editor Carr Van Anda in 1907.

-In 1914, The New York Times's editorial board was opposed to women's suffrage.
+In 1914, The New York Times's editorial board was against women's suffrage.

 Since 1918, The New York Times has been awarded the Pulitzer Prize 135 times, the most of any publication.

-On June 13, 1920, The New York Times ran an editorial on the front page opposing Warren G. Harding.
+On June 13, 1920, The New York Times ran an editorial on its front page opposing Warren G. Harding's nomination during that year's Republican Party presidential primaries.

-In April 1935, Adolph Ochs, the publisher of The New York Times, passed away, leading to his son-in-law Arthur Hays Sulzberger succeeding him as publisher.
+In April 1935, Adolph Ochs died and left his son-in-law Arthur Hays Sulzberger as publisher.

 In 1940, Arthur Hays Sulzberger was called upon by the National Labor Relations Board amid accusations that he had discouraged Guild membership in the Times.

-In 1942, the Times Guild expanded to editorial and news staff.
+In 1942, The Guild ratified contracts, expanding to editorial and news staff.

-In 1943, the Guild ratified contracts which expanded to maintenance workers.
+In 1943, The Guild ratified contracts, expanding to maintenance workers.

-In April 1945, journalist William L. Laurence was recruited by the United States government to document the Manhattan Project, becoming the only journalist to witness it.
+In April 1945, the United States government recruited journalist William L. Laurence to document the Manhattan Project.

 On February 14, 1955, The New York Times further reduced its page size to 15 inches (380 mm).

-On August 8, 1959, The New York Times used a "paddle wheel" headline when it was revealed the United States was monitoring Soviet missile firings and when Explorer 6 launched.
+On August 8, 1959, the "paddle wheel" headline was first used by The New York Times, coinciding with the United States monitoring Soviet missile firings and the launch of Explorer 6.

-In 1960, The New York Times published "Heed Their Rising Voices," a full-page advertisement supporting Martin Luther King Jr., leading to a defamation lawsuit by L. B. Sullivan.
+In 1960, The New York Times published "Heed Their Rising Voices", an advertisement supporting Martin Luther King Jr., which led to a defamation lawsuit.

-Since 1960, The New York Times has endorsed the Democrat in every presidential election.
+Since 1960, The New York Times has endorsed the Democrat in every election.

-In April 1961, Arthur Hays Sulzberger resigned from his position and appointed his son-in-law, Orvil Dryfoos, as the New York Times Company president.
+In April 1961, Arthur Hays Sulzberger resigned, appointing his son-in-law, The New York Times Company president Orvil Dryfoos.

 In 1961, Arthur Hays Sulzberger was succeeded as publisher by his son-in-law, Orvil Dryfoos.

-In 1961, Charles Merz retired, and John Bertram Oakes served as opinion editor.
+In 1961, Charles Merz retired as opinion editor.

 In 1961, restaurant critic Craig Claiborne published The New York Times Cookbook, an unauthorized cookbook that drew from the Times's recipes.

-In 1962, The New York Times implemented automated printing presses to address increasing costs, which resulted in the New York Typographical Union staging a strike in December.
+In 1962, The New York Times implemented automated printing presses in response to increasing costs, leading to fears over technological unemployment and a strike by the New York Typographical Union.

-In March 1963, the New York Typographical Union strike concluded, leaving New York City with only three newspapers: The New York Times, the Daily News, and the New York Post.
+In March 1963, the New York Typographical Union strike concluded, leaving New York with only three remaining newspapers: the Times, the Daily News, and the New York Post.

-In 1963, Orvil Dryfoos died, and was succeeded as publisher by Arthur Ochs Sulzberger.
+In 1963, Orvil Dryfoos died and was succeeded by Arthur Ochs Sulzberger.

-On February 21, 1967, type designer Ed Benguiat introduced the largest change to The New York Times nameplate, turning the arrow ornament into a diamond and dropping the period after 'Times'.
+On February 21, 1967, type designer Ed Benguiat redesigned The New York Times logo, prominently turning the arrow ornament into a diamond and dropping the period after 'Times'.

-On March 31, 1968, The New York Times halted printing when then-president Lyndon B. Johnson announced he would not seek a second term.
+On March 31, 1968, The New York Times halted its printing process when President Lyndon B. Johnson announced he would not seek a second term.

-In 1971, The New York Times published the Pentagon Papers, detailing the United States' involvement in the Vietnam War, leading to the Supreme Court case New York Times Co. v.
-United States, which upheld the right to publish the documents under the First Amendment.
+In 1971, The New York Times published the Pentagon Papers, detailing the United States's involvement in the Vietnam War, leading to the Supreme Court case New York Times Co. v.
+United States, which affirmed the right to publish them.

-In 1971, The Supreme Court ruled in The New York Times Co. v.
-United States allowing The New York Times and The Washington Post to publish the Pentagon Papers.
+In 1971, the Times published the Pentagon Papers, leading to Supreme Court case New York Times Co. v.
+United States which allowed the Times and Washington Post to publish them.

 In 1976, Arthur Ochs Sulzberger appointed Max Frankel as opinion editor.

-In 1976, Oakes publicly disagreed with Sulzberger's endorsement of Daniel Patrick Moynihan over Bella Abzug.
+In 1976, John Bertram Oakes publicly disagreed with Sulzberger's endorsement of Daniel Patrick Moynihan.

-In 1978, The New York Times, the Daily News, and the New York Post were subject to a strike, which allowed emerging newspapers to leverage halted coverage.
+In 1978, The New York Times, the Daily News, and the New York Post were subject to a strike, allowing emerging newspapers to leverage halted coverage.

-On January 21, 1981, The New York Times used a paddle wheel headline when Ronald Reagan was sworn in and Iran released American hostages, ending the Iran hostage crisis.
+On January 21, 1981, The New York Times used a paddle wheel headline when Ronald Reagan was sworn in as president and Iran released fifty-two American hostages, ending the Iran hostage crisis; the inauguration was placed above the crisis.

 In 1981, The New York Times Guild walked out for six and a half hours.

-In May 1983, The New York Times published its first front-page article on the AIDS epidemic, marking a significant moment in its coverage of the issue.
+In May 1983, The New York Times published its first front-page article on the AIDS epidemic.

 In 1986, the Times began to use Ms.

-In January 1992, Arthur Ochs Sulzberger Jr. was appointed publisher of The New York Times, succeeding his father.
+In January 1992, Arthur Ochs Sulzberger Jr. became publisher, succeeding his father.

-In 1992, Arthur Ochs Sulzberger resigned as publisher and was succeeded by his son, Arthur Ochs Sulzberger Jr.
+In 1992, Arthur Ochs Sulzberger resigned and was succeeded by his son, Arthur Ochs Sulzberger Jr.

 In 1993, The New York Times Company acquired The Boston Globe.

-On May 19, 1994, The New York Times stopped its presses due to the death of former first lady Jacqueline Kennedy Onassis.
+On May 19, 1994, The New York Times stopped its presses to report on the death of former first lady Jacqueline Kennedy Onassis.

-In 1995, The New York Times published domestic terrorist Ted Kaczynski's essay Industrial Society and Its Future, which contributed to his arrest.
+In 1995, The New York Times published Ted Kaczynski's essay Industrial Society and Its Future, contributing to his arrest.

-On July 17, 1996, The New York Times halted its printing process for the Trans World Airlines Flight 800 crash.
+On July 17, 1996, The New York Times halted its printing process to report on Trans World Airlines Flight 800.

-In 1996, The New York Times launched nytimes.com, beginning its transition to digital technology.
+In 1996, The New York Times launched nytimes.com, marking the beginning of its transition to digital technology.

-In 1997, The New York Times's primary distribution center opened in College Point, Queens.
+In 1997, The New York Times's primary distribution center was established in College Point, Queens.

 The Innovation Report in 2014 revealed that the Times had attempted to establish a cooking website since 1998, but faced difficulties with the absence of a defined data structure.

-On July 26, 2000, The New York Times used a paddle wheel headline when the 2000 Camp David Summit ended and when George W. Bush announced Dick Cheney as his running mate.
+On July 26, 2000, The New York Times used a paddle wheel headline when the 2000 Camp David Summit ended without an agreement and George W. Bush announced Dick Cheney as his running mate.

 During the 2000 presidential election, The New York Times was revised four separate times, necessitating the use of an em dash in place of an ellipsis.